Today's Articles

 His piece, Elizabeth Gee, was later shown in the 1928 Harmon Foundation exhibit.
 Elizabeth was a neighbor's child, as were several of his models.
 Johnson's work was added to Harmon Foundation exhibits from 1926 to 1935.
 Johnson was at his highest peak stylistically during the Harlem Renaissance era, coinciding with the Harmon Foundation Exhibitions.
 His works became nationally and internationally known through the sales and shows of this organization.

 Most of his work during this period reflected the ideas of the Harlem Renaissance, making him one of the most outstanding artists producing Black subject matter.
-His drawings and sculpture often repeated black portraits, masks, and mother-and-child themes.
+His drawings and sculptures often repeated black portraits, masks, and mother-and-child themes.
 Johnson was aware of other blacks in the arts during the Harlem Renaissance period, their writings and music, and the works of other artists.

 From 1925 to 1933, Johnson established a studio in his backyard in Berkeley at 2777 Park Street; he worked evenings in his spare time.
 He worked in wood, ceramics, oils, watercolors, and graphics with equal facility.
 In 1935, Johnson was employed by the massive Federal Arts Project in the Bay Area as an artist, senior sculptor, assistant supervisor, assistant state supervisor, and finally, unit supervisor.
 His first large project was a carved redwood organ screen in low relief, 8 feet by 22 feet, at the California School for the Blind in Berkeley in 1937.

 He was influenced by a piece of music written by William Grant Still, and Still was influenced by his piece Forever Free.
 This was a time of cross and counter influences.
 One of the many awards won by Johnson through the Harmon Foundation was for his piece called Sammy.
 It is fashioned after NAACP member Walter Gordon's son.
-Although Johnson seemed isolated on the West Coast, he was participating in several activities with other Blacks where information on the arts was available to keep them all abreast of the achievements of others.
-He won an award 1935 from the Alameda County Branch of the NAACP.
+Although Johnson seemed isolated on the West Coast, he participated in several activities with other Blacks, where information on the arts was available to keep them all up-to-date of the achievements of others.
+He won an award in 1935 from the Alameda County Branch of the NAACP.
 He worked on murals in black churches in Oakland and participated in various activities with other Black artists, promoting black arts in the area.
 During these early years, Johnson was a member of the San Francisco Art Association in 1932 and its Council Board in 1934.
 He served on the tile jury of S. F. A. A. annuals in 1936, 38, 40, 42, 47, and 48.

 The Federal Arts Project gave Johnson the chance that he needed to express himself with new materials and allowed him to work on a massive scale in well-equipped studios.
 The San Francisco Art Commission in 1940 also gave Johnson a project at San Francisco’s Washington High School.
 This tremendous frieze, executed in 1942, covers the entire retaining wall across the back of the football field and still stands today.
 Johnson taught art classes for the San Francisco Housing Authority Junior Workshop program in 1947.
-That same year he taught sculpture during the summer at Mills College.
+That same year, he taught sculpture during the summer at Mills College.
 His interest in music had grown over the years, and he learned to play the guitar.

-Reading art and technical books and African and Afro-American subjects, especially African Art, was another of his favorite pastimes.
+Reading art, technical books, and African and Afro-American subjects, especially African Art, was another of his favorite pastimes.
 Johnson received the Abraham Rosenberg Scholarship in 1944 and again in 1949, allowing him to travel and continue his study of sculpture and ceramics.
 Beginning in 1945 and continuing through 1965, Johnson made several trips to Oaxaca and Southern Mexico.
-There he became acquainted with the Zapotec Indians and Mexicans in the village of San Bartolo Coyotepec, where the famous Black clay pots are made.
+He became acquainted with the Zapotec Indians and Mexicans in the village of San Bartolo Coyotepec, where the famous Black clay pots are made.
 Johnson worked with this material in his hotel room, making grotesque and interesting Black clay figures.
 This is a very low-fired clay, using a wood reduction firing process that creates the black, smokey color of the clay body.
 Johnson would polish and burnish his pieces with pumice before firing.
 Most were hollow forms.
 A favorite theme of his for these pieces is the Politician; the do-nothing politician was a recurring theme of his.

 To be an Artist